uktrade/redbox/docs/installation/running-django-locally.md

 Install frontend dependencies if not done already `npm install`

 Run `npm run dev` to watch for changes and automatically rebuild

+### Quick start
+Alternatively, run `make dev` to run migrations, copy static files and start the frontend with parcel in watch mode on [localhost:8081](http://localhost:8081/)